emastho/vixenydocs/src/routes/library/wrap/+page.md

 // This function can now be used to handle incoming HTTP requests
 // Example of handling a request to the root path const request = new Request("http://localhost/");

 // Outputs: "Welcome to our homepage!" console.log(await app(request).then((r) => r.text()));
 ```

+#### Practical Use

+- **Application Initialization**: Prepares the application for handling requests
+  efficiently.
+- **Route Management**: Consolidates routes and their handlers for streamlined
+  request processing.

 ### customPetition